open-telemetry/opamp-spec/specification.md

 OpAMP supports the following functionality:

-* Remote configuration of the Agents.
+- Remote configuration of the Agents.
-* Status reporting.
+- Status reporting.
 The protocol allows the Agent to report the properties of the Agent such as its type and version or the operating system type and version it runs on.
 The status reporting also allows the management Server to tailor the remote configuration to individual Agents or types of Agents.
-* Agent's own telemetry reporting to an [OTLP](https://opentelemetry.io/docs/specs/otlp/)-compatible backend to monitor Agent's process metrics such as CPU or RAM usage, as well as Agent-specific metrics such as rate of data processing.
+- Agent's own telemetry reporting to an [OTLP](https://opentelemetry.io/docs/specs/otlp/)-compatible backend to monitor Agent's process metrics such as CPU or RAM usage, as well as Agent-specific metrics such as rate of data processing.
+- Agent heartbeating.
-* Management of downloadable Agent-specific packages.
+- Management of downloadable Agent-specific packages.
-* Secure auto-updating capabilities (both upgrading and downgrading of the Agents).
+- Secure auto-updating capabilities (both upgrading and downgrading of the Agents).
-* Connection credentials management, including client-side TLS certificate revocation and rotation.
+- Connection credentials management, including client-side TLS certificate revocation and rotation.

 The functionality listed above enables a 'single pane of glass' management view